 The following contribution is a guest contribution by the worldwide popular photographer Stanislav Ostrovski.

-There is a lot of editing software to choose from, but PhotoWorks is a photo editor for the PC that stands out from the crowd.
+There is a lot of editing software to choose from, but PhotoWorks is a photo editor for the PC and 3D configurators that stands out from the crowd.
 Professional capabilities combined with an incredibly easy to use interface make this image editing software the best choice for photographers who want to switch to a less complicated system without compromising quality.

 As a photographer I have used many different software products.
 When I decided to try PhotoWorks, I was interested in what advantages it might have over similar software, and generally I just wanted to try something different.
 The most important element in my workflow is quality, so I knew I would check it out in my PhotoWorks study.
 Speed is also critical – my customers expect to get their product quickly.
 I spent a lot of time trying out automatic features and one-click effects to see if this was something that could make a difference in my work.